-Hawks, Owls, Falcons and other birds of prey are majestic creatures who have served as both a bane and boon for humans throughout the ages.
+Hawks, Owls, Falcons, and other birds of prey are majestic creatures who have served as both a bane and boon for humans throughout the ages.
 These raptors can snatch moving prey almost effortlessly from both ground and air.

-While falconers train different kinds of raptor for beneficial reasons, wild hawks can be a dangerous foe to Purple Martin Landlords.
+While falconers train different kinds of raptors for beneficial reasons, wild hawks can be a dangerous foe to Purple Martin Landlords.
 Knowing how to get rid of these predatory birds usually comes down to scaring them away and making your property less attractive to them.

-How it Works
+How the Dancing Scarecrow Works

-- Shiny Things - While some species, such as crows, love to collect shiny objects, hawks and other birds of prey will see a flash of light and think it’s food.
+Shiny Things: While some species, such as crows, love to collect shiny objects, hawks and other birds of prey will see a flash of light and think it’s food.
 Flying into a pie tin is very frustrating, so hawks may eventually look elsewhere for less metallic meals.